osism/documentation/source/configuration/environments/generic/networking.rst

 =================================

 If vxlan or geneve tunnel's for overlay networks enabled.
-For performance issues it will be need to enable hardware offloading, this can verify as read as follow:
+For performance issues it will be need to enable hardware offloading.

+This can verify with ethtool and the following paramameter:

 .. code-block:: console

    ethtool -k enoX

-this can set as read as follow:
+This can set with ethtool and following parameters:

 .. code-block:: console